tonyx/Sharpino/README.md

     ```
 ## Roadmap:
 - (done) complete the view side related to Kafka integration for fine-grained aggregates (identified by Id)
-- add the classic optimistic lock (note: the type of optimistic lock used here is ok for single aggregate but may fail to handle multiple aggregate transactions properly).
+- (done) add the classic optimistic lock (note: the type of optimistic lock used here is ok for single aggregate but may fail to handle multiple aggregate transactions properly).
-- select the type of lock per aggregate and context
+- (done for aggregate: by code, not config) select the type of lock per aggregate and context.
+Per aggre
-- given that periodic snapshots are not made for fine-grained aggregates (identified by Id) decide if it is worth adding them
+- (maybe) given that periodic snapshots are not made for fine-grained aggregates (identified by Id) decide if it is worth adding them

 ## News:
+- _WARNING_: Kafka publishing is ok but __Kafka client integration needs heavy refactoring__.
+That means that any program that tries to build the state using  _KafkaStateViewer_ may have some inefficiencies.
+I am able to do some heavy refactoring because I have finally, an elmish sample app for testing (and perhaps automated client tests on the same domain).
+An example of hot try it is by taking a look in the src/Server/server.fs in Sample4 (commented code with different ways to instantiate the "bookingsystem" sample app)
+-
+-

 - Addes sample4 witch is almost the same as sample3 but using SAFE stack (Fable/Elmish) as envelope (going to ditch sample3 because
 it is going to be messy)